sagemath/sagewiki_to_gh-2022-10-10/faq.md

  * ANSWER: Moving a sage install on OSX 10.4 and then upgrading anything that is linked against NTL leads to link errors due to missing gmp symbols.
 The problem is the link mode with which the dynamic NTL is created.
 I have a fix, but I am currently verifying that it really fixes the issue.
 Everything that is linked against NTL needs to be recompiled, i.e. singular and cremona at the moment.
 To add to the confusion: This is not an issue on OSX 10.5.
 A fix for this issue went into 2.8.15, so please report if you see this with a more current Sage release.
 ----------
  * QUESTION: When I compile Sage my computer beeps and shuts down or hangs.
- * ANSWER: Compiling Sage is quite taxing on the CPU.
+ * ANSWER 1: Compiling Sage is quite taxing on the CPU.
 The above behavior usually indicates that your computer has overheated.
 In many cases this can be fixed by cleaning the CPU fan and assuring proper ventilation of the system.
 Please ask your system administrator or a professional to do this in case you have never done this since you can potentially damage your system.
+ * ANSWER 2: For Linux users, if you suspect that the compilation fails because of a resource issue, a fix might be to edit your /etc/inittab so that Linux boots into run level 3.
+The file /etc/inittab usually contains something similar to the following snippet:
+ {{{
+#   0 - halt (Do NOT set initdefault to this)
+#   1 - Single user mode
+#   2 - Multiuser, without NFS (The same as 3, if you do not have networking)
+#   3 - Full multiuser mode
+#   4 - unused
+#   5 - X11
+#   6 - reboot (Do NOT set initdefault to this)
+#
+id:5:initdefault:
+}}}
+which directs your Linux distribution to boot into a graphical login screen.
+Comment out the line "id:5:initdefault:" and add the line "id:3:initdefault:", so that you now have something like:
+ {{{
+#   0 - halt (Do NOT set initdefault to this)
+#   1 - Single user mode
+#   2 - Multiuser, without NFS (The same as 3, if you do not have networking)
+#   3 - Full multiuser mode
+#   4 - unused
+#   5 - X11
+#   6 - reboot (Do NOT set initdefault to this)
+#
+# id:5:initdefault:
+id:3:initdefault:
+}}}
+Now if you reboot your system, you'll be greeted with a text based login screen.
+This allows you to log into your system with a text based session from within a virtual terminal, which doesn't consume as much system resources as would be the case with a graphical session.
+Then build your Sage source distribution from within your text based session.

 ----------
  * QUESTION: When I run doctests on OSX I see the following messages, but in the end Sage reports that everything went fine:
  {{{